25 Most Popular Pies—Ranked

 Not familiar with green grasshopper pie?
 It’s a not-so-fancy delicacy made from crème de menthe liqueur, crumbled Oreo cookies, whipped cream, and marshmallow cream.
 That said, it’s not exactly a shocker that a single slice has as many calories as 13 Andes Thins Crème de Menthe candies.
 If you wouldn’t down that many chocolates in one sitting you should seriously consider sharing your slice with sweet Aunt Sue.

 Lemon Meringue Pie

-It may be bursting with fresh lemon taste and a sweet, creamy meringue topping, but a slice will cost you more than two days worth of sugar.
+It may be bursting with fresh lemon and a sweet, creamy meringue topping, but a slice will cost you more than two days’ worth of sugar.
 In fact, you could eat 8 Chips Ahoy Cookies and still not take in as much of the sweet stuff.
-And speaking of diet doozies, if you've ever wondered what your Turkey Day meal is really doing to your body, don't miss our exclusive report: How Much Weight Can You Actually Gain on Thanksgiving?
+Talk about that Thanksgiving weight gain.

 Fruit Topped Cream Cheese Pie

-A single slice of custard pie will cost you just under 400 calories—and that's before you top it with the caramel sauce that it's traditionally paired with.
-If you thought 43 grams of sugar was a lot, that number is going to be even higher once it's drenched in liquid sucrose.
-Worried there won't be any healthy-ish desserts as part of your Thanksgiving Day feast?
-Offer to make one of these 20 Easy Dessert Recipes so you can nibble on your own creation instead.
+A single slice of custard pie will cost you just under 400 calories—and that’s before you top it with the caramel sauce that it’s traditionally paired with.
+If you thought 43 grams of sugar was a lot, that number is going to be even higher once it’s drenched in liquid sucrose.
+Worried there won’t be any healthy-ish desserts as part of your Thanksgiving Day feast?
+Offer to make one of these easy dessert recipes so you can nibble on your own creation instead.

 Vanilla Caramel Pie